MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/schedule-owner-for-shift-management.md

 # Schedule Owner for shift management

-In Shifts, there are two user personas, depending on the user's responsibilities within a team: frontline manager and frontline worker.
+In Shifts, there are two user personas, based on a user's responsibilities within a team: frontline manager and frontline worker.

 - **Frontline managers** are responsible for the creation and overall management of their team’s schedule and requests.
 They're part of the frontline workforce with managerial responsibilities.
 A frontline manager in Shifts requires one of the following roles: